 Abstract Reasoning is generally seen as a means to improve knowledge and make better decisions.
 However, much evidence shows that reasoning often leads to epistemic distortions and poor decisions.
 This suggests that the function of reasoning should be rethought.
 Our hypothesis is that the function of reasoning is argumentative.
 It is to devise and evaluate … Continue reading Why Do Humans Reason?
 Arguments for an Argumentative Theory Hugo Mercier and Dan Sperber (2010)

-Our Tribal Nature Science Curiosity Close Pop-up all posts in this chapter Political beliefs shape more than opinions—they can distort how we interpret facts.
-Research shows that even those skilled in numerical reasoning are not immune to this bias.
-Recognizing how ideology influences thinking is the first step toward making more objective, evidence-based decisions.
-The … Continue reading How Beliefs Shape Reasoning How political views influence the way we interpret data
+Our Tribal Nature Science Curiosity Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Political beliefs shape more than opinions—they can distort how we interpret facts.
+Research shows that even those skilled in numerical reasoning are not immune to this … Continue reading How Beliefs Shape Reasoning How political views influence the way we interpret data

 What Are Cognitive Biases?
-The Difference Between Sense-making and Meaning-making Close Pop-up all posts in this chapter Motivated reasoning is a cognitive bias in which an individual’s desire to believe or not believe in something influences their interpretation of new evidence.
-It refers to the tendency for people to selectively search for, interpret, favor, and … Continue reading Motivated Reasoning ** Leads people to confirm what they already believe, while ignoring contrary data
+The Difference Between Sense-making and Meaning-making Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Motivated reasoning is a cognitive bias in which an individual’s desire to believe or not believe in something influences their interpretation … Continue reading Motivated Reasoning ** Leads people to confirm what they already believe, while ignoring contrary data